Hackathonzx/astropet-app/README.md

 AstroPet is an Ethereum-based NFT and event management platform where users can mint unique pets, participate in community events, and earn rewards.
 The platform includes ETH-based rewards for users and a customizable NFT experience with unique properties for each minted pet.

+# Flow Network Integration

+- Blockchain: Flow Network
+- Deployment: All smart contracts are deployed on the Flow network, leveraging its scalability and low transaction costs to deliver an efficient and user-friendly experience.
+- API Usage: Integration with Alchemy's API for the Flow network enables seamless data retrieval, transaction handling, and enhanced user experience within the AstroPet ecosystem.

+# Team Information
+A team of Blockchain developer and a Fullstack developer.

 # Features

 **NFT Minting**: